 |NVIDIA GTX 10- and 20- Series||Yes||Yes|

-Due to its proprietary nature, G-SYNC can only be used with NVIDIA Graphics cards.
-It's a pretty mature technology, so as long as you've bought your NVIDIA equipped computer in the past 3 to 4 years, it's very likely that it will support it.
+Due to its proprietary nature, G-SYNC can only be used with NVIDIA graphics cards.
+It's a pretty mature technology, so it's quite likely that if you bought an NVIDIA-equipped computer in recent years, it supports G-SYNC.

 In January 2019, NVIDIA released an update to their GeForce driver that added support for DisplayPort Adaptive Sync.
 This allows anyone with an NVIDIA GTX 10- or 20- series graphics card to enable G-SYNC when connected to a compatible FreeSync monitor over DisplayPort.
+These monitors are officially labeled as G-SYNC Compatible.
 Find out more about NVIDIA's new G-SYNC capable mode here.

 Winner: FreeSync.
-While the current support of the two is quite similar, other companies such as Intel, and now NVIDIA, use the standard, rendering existing FreeSync displays more versatile.
+While the current support of the two is quite similar, other companies like Intel, and now NVIDIA, use the standard, rendering existing FreeSync displays more versatile.

-While FreeSync is almost entirely aimed at simply being a more accessible method for variable refresh rates, G-SYNC aims more towards being an ecosystem for high-end gaming monitors to offer the best possible experience.
-As with most things, it doesn't mean a FreeSync monitor can't match a G-SYNC model, but every G-SYNC display comes with a default set of premium features.
+While FreeSync is almost entirely aimed at simply being more accessible, G-SYNC aims more towards being an ecosystem for high-end gaming monitors to offer the best possible experience.
+As with most things, that doesn't mean a FreeSync monitor can't match a G-SYNC model, but every G-SYNC display comes with a default set of premium features.

-First and possibly most important is the Ultra Low Motion Blur feature (ULMB for short), which is NVIDIA's name for its image flicker / black frame insertion feature, which greatly enhances motion clarity.
-While it is currently impossible to use in conjunction with G-SYNC, it's still a great feature that isn't found on most FreeSync monitors.
+First and possibly most important is the Ultra Low Motion Blur feature (ULMB for short), which is NVIDIA's name for its image flicker / Black Frame Insertion feature, which greatly enhances motion clarity.
+While it's currently impossible to use in conjunction with G-SYNC, it's still a great feature that isn't found on most FreeSync monitors.

 What's also important to note is the wide support for FreeSync thanks to its minimal implementation costs.
-Looking forward, it isn't far-fetched to expect every new "standard" monitor to feature some form of adaptive sync, while G-SYNC will be reserved for a select list of premium-oriented gaming monitors.
+Looking forward, it isn't far-fetched to expect every new "standard" monitor to feature some form of Adaptive Sync, while G-SYNC will be reserved for a select list of premium-oriented gaming monitors.
 A good way to see this is the number of models found in retailers.
-Newegg.com, at the time of this writing, stocks 29 G-SYNC monitors, but the FreeSync number is a significantly larger 78.
+Newegg.com, at the time of writing, stocks 277 G-SYNC monitors and over 1,000 FreeSync monitors.

 Winner: FreeSync.
-Due to its open nature and minimal additional costs for manufacturers, FreeSync capable monitors tend to be both easier to find and less expensive than G-SYNC models.
+Due to its open nature and minimal additional costs for manufacturers, FreeSync-capable monitors tend to be both easier to find and less expensive than G-SYNC monitors.